theobald-software/theobald-software.github.io/content/_en/yunio.md

 2. Enter a name for the service and choose an existing SAP connection under *Endpoint* (3).<br>
 ![yunIO-new-service](/img/content/yunio/create-table.png){:class="img-responsive" width="750px"}
 3. Choose an **Extraction Type** (4). yunIO offers extractions of *SAP Tables or Views* and *Function Modules*.
 4. Optional: Add a short description for the service (5).
-Click **[Next]**.
+5. Click **[Save and edit]**.
-5. Depending on the chosen extraction type either enter the name or description of a Table/View or the name of a Function Module/BAPI to be extracted (6).
+6. Depending on the chosen extraction type either enter the name or description of a Table/View or the name or function group of a Function Module/BAPI (6) in the search window.
 Use wildcards ( * ) if needed.<br>
 ![yunIO-search](/img/content/yunio/search-table.png){:class="img-responsive" width="750px"}
 6. Click **[Search]** to display the search results (7).
 7. Select a data source from the list of available search results (8).
-The extraction settings open automatically, see [Table Extractions](#table-extraction).
+The extraction settings open automatically, see [Table Extractions](#table-extraction) or [Function Modules](#function-modules).
-8. Click **[Save]** to save the service.

 ### Table Extractions

 The *SAP Table and Views* menu consists of the following subsections: